earthinversion/read_scientific_papers_gpt/README.md

 ### Who are the authors of this article?
 ```
-python read_paper.py -pp "papers/french-and-romanowicz---2014---whole-mantle-radially-anisotropic-shear-velocity-s.pdf" -q "who are the authors of the article?"
+python read_paper.py -c config.yaml -q "who are the authors of the article?"
 ```

 ### Summary of this article?
 ```
-python read_paper.py -pp "papers/french-and-romanowicz---2014---whole-mantle-radially-anisotropic-shear-velocity-s.pdf" -q "write a summary of this article"
+python read_paper.py -c config.yaml -q "write a summary of this article"
 ```